 Using an instrument called a keratometer, your doctor will measure the curvature of your eye’s cornea to ensure your contact lenses fit perfectly.
 This provides added accuracy in selecting the appropriate curve of the contact lens as well as detailed information about the surface that the contact lens will rest upon.

 Step 4: Tear Film Evaluation For Those With Dry Eyes

-If you have dry eyes, your eye doctor will perform a tear film evaluation to measure the amount of tear film on the surface of your eye.
-If your tear film is insufficient or you have chronic dry eyes, contact lenses may not be a good option for you.
-However, some newer contact lenses deliver moisture to the surface of the eye, making them a better choice for individuals with dry eye issues.
+If you have dry eyes, your doctor will evaluate the amount of tear film on the surface of your eye.
+If the film is insufficient or you have chronically dry eyes, a pair of specialty contact lenses that deliver moisture to the surface of the eye may be a better option for you than traditional contact lenses.